Course Outline

 Data Preprocessing and Feature Engineering for Government

-• Feature scaling techniques: normalization and standardization
+• Feature scaling: normalization and standardization techniques for government data

 Neural Networks and Deep Learning for Government

-• Backpropagation algorithms and activation functions
+• Backpropagation and activation functions in government machine learning

-• Neural networks for classification and regression tasks
+• Neural networks for classification and regression tasks in public sector analytics

 Sales Forecasting and Predictive Analytics for Government

-• Time series versus regression-based forecasting methods
+• Time series vs regression-based forecasting methods for government data

-• Techniques: linear regression, exponential smoothing, and ARIMA models
+• Techniques: linear regression, exponential smoothing, and ARIMA models for government use

-Case Studies in Business Applications for Government
+Case Studies in Governmental Applications

 • Market basket analysis and association rule mining for retail insights applicable to government procurement